“Can dogs eat salmon?”

 For starters, it is a great source of omega-3 fatty acids.
-And because it belongs to the category of meats and fish on the food pyramid, it is also a great source of proteins which will help your dog develop a healthy lifestyle.
+And because it belongs to the category of meats and fish on the food pyramid, it is also a great source of proteins that will help your dog develop a healthy lifestyle.

 Some people might get concerned about the fats part, however, especially if their big furry baby is already a little too big.
 But with salmon, your dog gets good fats.
-Omega-3 fats in particular, not only allow dogs to develop healthy, shiny coats but are also great for the immune system of the body.
+Omega-3 fats, in particular, not only allow dogs to develop healthy, shiny coats but are also great for the immune system of the body.

 Can Dogs Eat Salmon Out of a Can?